 • after suffering an injury;

-• sometimes an examination is performed with an increase in lymph nodes;
+• sometimes an examination is carried out for enlarged lymph nodes;

-• a survey is carried out in adolescence to establish early or late puberty;
+• examination is carried out in adolescence to determine early or late puberty;

 Carrying out the procedure

-Photograph of ultrasound of the scrotum - testicles
+Photo ultrasound image of the scrotum - testicles

-Before performing the examination procedure on the organs of the scrotum, special preparation is not needed.
+Before performing the examination procedure on the scrotal organs, no special preparation is needed.

 The study is performed in a lying position.
-A conductive contact gel is applied to the desired area of study.
-It is desirable that the gel is not cold, otherwise the testicles may be drawn into the abdominal cavity from the cold, which will not allow the examination to be carried out as needed.
+A conductive contact gel is applied to the desired area for examination.
+It is advisable that the gel is not cold, otherwise the testicles may retract from the cold. abdominal cavity, which will not allow the examination to be carried out as needed.

-If pain occurs in the area of the scrotum upon contact with the sensors (in the case of tumors of unknown etiology), then local anesthesia is performed.
+If pain occurs in the area of the scrotal organs upon contact with the sensors (in the case of tumors of unknown etiology), then perform local anesthesia.

-The condition and structure of one testicle is examined first, then the second.
+First, the condition and structure of one testicle is examined, then the second.

-When conducting ultrasound with Doppler, the venous plexuses and the condition of the vessels in the inguinal region are carefully checked.
+When performing an ultrasound with Doppler, the venous plexuses and the condition of the vessels in the groin area are carefully checked.

-The ultrasound procedure itself is performed within 15 minutes, in some cases, for example, with difficult visualization of organs, it can last up to half an hour.
+The ultrasound examination procedure itself is performed within 15 minutes, in some cases, for example, when visualization of organs is difficult, it can last up to half an hour.

-This procedure is aimed at studying the vessels, veins, capillaries and blood flow, its direction in the inguinal region and its organs.
-With the help of Doppler, you can evaluate:
+This procedure is aimed at studying the vessels, veins, capillaries and blood flow, its direction in the groin area and its organs.
+Using Doppler you can evaluate:

-• the level of enrichment of the scrotum with blood;
+• level of enrichment of the scrotal organs with blood;

-• assessment of the rate of blood supply, the volume of supplied blood;
+• assessment of the rate of blood supply, the volume of blood supplied;

-• condition of vessels, their structure and walls.
+• condition of blood vessels, their structure and walls.

-Dopplerography of the vessels of the inguinal region does not require special training.
+Dopplerography of the vessels of the groin area does not require special preparation.

-Doppler examination allows the doctor to identify the weakest places in the vascular bed in the groin and prescribe the appropriate treatment.
+Doppler examination allows the doctor to identify the most weak spots vascular bed in the groin area and prescribe appropriate treatment.

 What diseases can be detected by ultrasound

-During the ultrasound of the testicles, the doctor can make a preliminary diagnosis, which can later be confirmed after additional examinations and tests.
-During an ultrasound examination, the following pathologies can be preliminarily set:
+During an ultrasound of the testicles, the doctor can make a preliminary diagnosis, which can later be confirmed after additional examinations and tests.
+During an ultrasound examination, the following pathologies can be preliminarily diagnosed:

 1. Testicular cysts.
-They are single unilateral neoplasms of small size, usually found by a sonologist in the middle of the gonad.
-Testicular cysts are congenital and acquired (neoplasms of the epididymis), the latter often simulate hydrocele.
+They are single, unilateral small neoplasms, usually detected by a sonologist in the middle of the gonad.
+Testicular cysts can be congenital or acquired (neoplasms of the epididymis), the latter often simulating hydrocele.

 2. Congenital dropsy (hydrocele) of one or both testicles.

-3. An ultrasound of the scrotum can reveal tumors.
+3. An ultrasound scan of the scrotum may reveal tumors.

-4. If a child is examined, then an ultrasound scan can reveal a disease such as male hypogonadism (gonadal insufficiency), in fact, this is testicular failure, in which the production of sex hormones decreases.
+4. If a child is examined, an ultrasound scan can reveal a disease such as male hypogonadism (gonadal insufficiency), which is essentially testicular failure, in which the production of sex hormones is reduced.

 5. Detection of calcifications.
-In ultrasound examination, calcifications are visualized as echopositive inclusions of high visibility.
+During ultrasound examination, calcifications are visualized as echo-positive inclusions of high visibility.

-6. In boys, such a temporary pathology as the failure of one testicle to descend into the scrotum can be detected.
-Surgical intervention in this case is not necessary until a certain age.
+6. In boys, a temporary pathology may be identified such as failure of one testicle to descend into the scrotum.
+Surgical intervention in this case, it is not necessary until a certain age.

 7. Infertility.

 8. Testicular torsion, that is, compression of the spermatic cord.
-Occurs with injuries and physical exertion.
-In subacute torsion, a Doppler study is usually performed.
+Occurs during injuries and physical stress.
+In subacute torsion, Doppler ultrasound is usually performed.

 9. Inflammation of the epididymis (epididymitis).
-It causes acute pain and swelling of the scrotum in men of any age.
-Inflammation occurs when an infection from the prostate or bladder enters the epididymis.
+Is the cause of acute pain and swelling of the scrotum in men of any age.
+Inflammation occurs when an infection enters the prostate gland or Bladder into the epididymis.
 Doppler ultrasound is more informative than standard B-mode ultrasound.
-A diffuse or local increase in blood flow is found in the tissues of the epididymis and the testicle itself.
+A diffuse or local increase in blood flow is detected in the tissues of the epididymis and the testicle itself.

 11. Abscess.

-12. A retention cyst is a neoplasm on the spermatic cord, called a spermatocele.
-Diagnosis is performed to rule out malignancy.
+12. A retention cyst is a neoplasm on the spermatic cord called a spermatocele.
+Diagnosis is carried out to exclude a malignant nature.

-13. Varicocele is a varicose vein of the eyelids of the spermatic cord.
-For diagnosis and surgical treatment, conventional ultrasound is used in combination with Doppler, as well as with a Valsalva test.
+13. Varicocele is varicose veins century of the spermatic cord.
+For diagnostics and surgical treatment They use conventional ultrasound in combination with Doppler, as well as with the Valsalva maneuver.

 14. Various injuries.

-Assign ultrasound of the scrotum to children to establish the full development of the genital organs.
-Such an examination should be carried out in order to study the functions of the reproductive system and determine the status of the hormones of the child.
-First of all, an event is carried out to identify pathologies at an early stage and eliminate this problem.
+Ultrasound of the scrotal organs is prescribed to children to determine the full development of the genital organs.
+Such an examination should be carried out in order to study the functions of the reproductive system and determine the status of the child’s hormones.
+First of all, an event is carried out to identify pathologies on early stage and fix this problem.

-An ultrasound of the scrotum is prescribed for children if, during the examination, an increase in the testicles or a change in their shape in case of an injury to the inguinal region was found.
-If a child has precocious puberty, or vice versa, he lags behind in development, then an ultrasound of the scrotum is also shown to him.
-Children may have some deviations:
+An ultrasound of the scrotum is prescribed for children if the examination revealed an enlargement of the testicles or a change in their shape in the event of an injury to the groin area.
+If a child has premature puberty or, conversely, is developmentally delayed, then an ultrasound of the scrotum is also indicated for him.
+Children may experience some abnormalities:

 1. Cysts and tumors.